cedricss/server-monitor/Tutorial-Part-1.md

 ## Compile ##

-We compile and see the result at the `http://localhost:8080` url:
+We can add a Makefile:

+    main.js: main.opa
-    opa main.opa --
+        opa main.opa

+    run: main.js
+    	./main.js

+And run the app:

+    make run
     Http serving on http://localhost:8080

-> `--` means "compile and run".
+> we can also type `opa main.opa --`, `--` meaning "compile and run".
 You can add extra runtime options, for example `opa main.opa -- --port 9090`

 ## Bootstrap theme ##